hbctraining/main/registrations/AllFunders_Peak_Analysis.md

 ### **Eligibility:**

-Preference is given to Harvard-affiliated researchers:
+Priority is given to Harvard-affiliated researchers:
 - at the Harvard Medical School in a lab on the Quad, with grants administered by HMS OR
 - at the Harvard School of Dental Medicine, with grants administered by HMS Gordon Hall OR
 - an HMS graduate student OR